 Changed year attribute to model_year and model to model_name, since year is an SQL keyword

-,
+Removed address fields from customers and description field from cars, it will be concatenated from model_year, make and model_name for simplification

 Project Outline

 Mahinui auto shop, a single location, has seen record business in the last decade, repairing 50 or more cars on any given day.
 With more customers coming in by the day, keeping track of records has become a nightmare.
 The owner, Brad, has finally decided to upgrade his repair order workflow from pen and paper being passed between his 10 mechanics to a website database.
 Brad is looking to create a system for his mechanics to track the tasks involved with a car's repair, from diagnosis to customer pick up, and be able to view a display of the progress on the homepage.
 The website will allow users to: